cakephp/docs/en/contributing/documentation.rst

     The link's text would be the title that the link preceded.
 You can also provide custom link text using ``:ref:`Link text <label-name>```.

-Describing classes and their contents
+Describing Classes and their Contents
 -------------------------------------

 The CakePHP documentation uses the `phpdomain